MatDzie/kubernetes/README.md

 # Kubernetes learning

+## minikube
-## minikube - a lightweight Kubernetes implementation that creates a VM on your local machine and deploys a simple cluster containing only one node.
+A lightweight Kubernetes implementation that creates a VM on your local machine and deploys a simple cluster containing only one node.

 https://minikube.sigs.k8s.io/docs/start/

 ## VSC Plugins: